kwabenasapong/openpldoc/manual/source/print_service.rst

 .. image:: pics/printservice3.png

 **Title:**
-  Gives you the ability to change the title of your printed document.
+  Gives you the ability to change the title of the printed document.

 **Custom Footer Text:**
-  Add text to the footer of your printed document.
+  Add text to the footer of the printed document.

 **Other Options**